snipesmarter/smart-sniper/README.md

 # Smart Sniper
-# Created and mentained on by Coolkidmacho#0001
+# Created and mentained on Coolkidmacho#0001
 # JOIN THE DISCORD FOR LIVE UPDATES, POLLS AND SUPPORT https://discord.gg/KweaD6G97f

 ## The most adaptive sniper in the industry